Roger Huerta: Early life

-He occasionally stayed with friends and just before his freshman year, his life began to turn around for the better.
-Maria King, his friend's mother, obtained legal custody of him and the three moved to Austin, Texas where he attended David Crockett High School (Austin, Texas).
+Huerta occasionally stayed with friends and just before his freshman year, his life began to turn around for the better.
+Maria King, his friend's mother, obtained legal custody of him and the three moved to Austin, Texas where he attended David Crockett High School.
 For one of the first times in his life he found himself in a stable environment and became quite popular in school and joined many of the school's sports teams including football and wrestling.
-It was there he met Jo Ramirez, his English teacher, where she learned about his troubled childhood in a conversation discussing his future ambitions.
+It was there he met Jo Ramirez, his English teacher, who learned about his troubled childhood in a conversation discussing his future ambitions.
 Furthermore, Bryan Ashford, the school's wrestling coach, took a special interest in Huerta and continued to support him in division wrestling.
 Ramirez, already a mother of seven, adopted Huerta in 2002 at the age of 19.
 Ashford coached Huerta and with the help of Ramirez, aided him in applying for a collegiate wrestling scholarship.
-Huerta attends Augsburg University in Minneapolis, Minnesota with one year remaining in a Business Management bachelor's degree and resided in St. Paul, Minnesota.
+Huerta attended and graduated from Augsburg University based in Minneapolis, Minnesota with a bachelor's degree in business management, and at one point, resided in St. Paul, Minnesota.

 Huerta worked for a time as a bouncer and construction worker.